openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 ![Project Overview](../../assets/intro-openshift/deploying-python/01-project-overview.png)

-We will be using a mix of command line tooling and the web console for the labs.
+We will be using a mix of command line tooling and the web console for this tutorial.
 Get ready!